Toward Inherently Robust VLMs Against Visual Perception Attacks: Conclusion

 \section{Conclusion}

-In this work, we present Vehicle Vision Language Models (\vlms) as a novel approach to enhance the robustness of AV perception systems against adversarial attacks. \vlms outperform task-specific DNNs by maintaining high adversarial accuracy without requiring adversarial training, addressing a key limitation of traditional defense methods.
-The study evaluates two deployment strategies: \textit{Solo Mode}, where separate VLMs are fine-tuned for common AV perception tasks such as TSR, ALC, and VD, as well as \textit{Tandem Mode}, which uses a single unified \vlm for all three tasks, reducing storage requirements while maintaining comparable performance.
-Experimental results demonstrate that traditional DNN models suffer performance drops of 33\%–46\% under adversarial attacks, whereas \vlms maintain significantly higher accuracy, with reductions of less than 8\% on average.
-Additionally, this work explores the feasibility of integrating \vlms into AV systems, proposing solutions such as model compression and adaptive image downsampling to mitigate latency challenges.
-This paper shows that \vlms significantly enhance AV perception robustness, offering a promising path toward safer autonomous driving.
+We present \vlms as a novel approach to enhance the robustness of AV perception systems against adversarial attacks.
+We evaluate \textit{Solo Mode} and \textit{Tandem Mode}, and demonstrate that \vlms maintain high adversarial accuracy without adversarial training while reducing storage requirements and maintaining comparable performance.
+Experimental results show that task-specific DNNs suffer performance drops of 33\%--74\% under adversarial attacks, whereas \vlms have reductions of less than 8\% on average.